digitaldangal/task.al-mobile/README.md

 Download/copy all files from the `lib` directory on this repository and replace on your local project.

-and finally use the following command to run the application on your device/emulator
+Finally use the following command to run the application on your device/emulator

 ```
 flutter run